 Q: How much coffee do I use per enema?

-We recommend that you start with 1/4 teaspoon (NOT TABLESPOON) of coffee in two cups of water (you may use less water if desired).
+We recommend that you start with 1/4 teaspoon (NOT TABLESPOON) of coffee in one or two cups of water (you may use less water if desired).
 We recommend this because part of what coffee enemas are intended to do is cause detoxification.
 Although not everyone will experience strong detoxification reactions, it is a possibility.
 Also, some people are more sensitive to caffeine or other aspects of the coffee.
 For these reasons, we recommend that you start with a lesser amount of coffee.
 Then, if you don’t experience strong detox reactions within the next 24 hours, you can increase the amount of coffee for the next enema.
-You should work your way up slowly, eventually getting to up to 3 tablespoons in two to four cups of water.
+You should work your way up slowly, eventually getting to up to 3 tablespoons in one or two cups of water.
 Some people do best with less coffee, so do not force yourself to do 3 tablespoons if you feel better using less.

 Q: How long should I keep the coffee in me before releasing it?

 It is best to hold (“retain”) coffee for up to 20 minutes before releasing it.
 If you have a strong urge to release it earlier, you may do so.
 Retaining an enema for even 5 minutes is still beneficial.
 The more enemas you do, the easier it usually becomes to hold it longer.
 In fact, most people get so comfortable doing them that they wind up enjoying them!
 We do not recommend retaining the coffee for longer than 30 minutes as a general rule, but it won’t cause any harm to retain it longer.
 If you happen to do one before bed, for example, and hold it overnight, don’t be worried — you will be just fine.
 The water from the coffee will have likely absorbed through the colon into the body to be used.
 The colon is designed to absorb water.
 The rest of the coffee remaining in your colon will be flushed out with your next enema or bowel movement.